aegis-icons/aegis-icons/CONTRIBUTING.md

 *This documentation is long and comprehensive, because we strive for high quality for our icons and want to minimize extra work as much possible.*

-**For contributing, you must know basics of making / editing vectors with vector graphics editor.**
+:warning: **For contributing, you must know basics of making / editing vectors with vector graphics editor** (there's instrutions for some steps, but not for absolute basics).

 It's **highly recommended** to also have some knowledge of graphic design and design in general.